EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * The OSCORE version to use (see {{Section 5.4 of RFC8613}}).
 This is specified in the "osc\_version" field of the "edhoc\_info" parameter.
 If it is included, it is specified in the "osc\_version" field of EDHOC\_Information, and it has the same value that the "osc\_version" field has in the response to C. If it is not included, the default value of 1 (see {{Section 5.4 of RFC8613}}) is assumed.

-When issuing the first access token of a token series, the AS can take either of the two possible options.
+When issuing the first access token of a token series, AS can take either of the two possible options.

-* The AS provides the access token to C, by specifying it in the "access\_token" parameter of the access token response.
+* AS provides the access token to C, by specifying it in the "access\_token" parameter of the access token response.
 In such a case, the access token response MAY include the parameter "access\_token", which MUST encode the CBOR simple value "false" (0xf4).

-* The AS does not provide the access token to C. Rather, the AS uploads the access token to the authz-info endpoint at the RS, exactly like C would do, and as defined in {{c-rs}} and {{rs-c}}.
+* AS does not provide the access token to C. Rather, AS uploads the access token to the authz-info endpoint at RS, exactly like C would do, and as defined in {{c-rs}} and {{rs-c}}.
 Then, when replying to C with the access token response as defined above, the response MUST NOT include the parameter "access\_token", and MUST include the parameter "token\_uploaded" encoding the CBOR simple value "true" (0xf5).
 This is shown by the example in {{example-without-optimization-as-posting}}.

-   Note that, in case C and the RS have already completed an EDHOC execution leveraging a previous access token series, using this approach implies that C and the RS have to re-run the EDHOC protocol.
+   Note that, in case C and RS have already completed an EDHOC execution leveraging a previous access token series, using this approach implies that C and RS have to re-run the EDHOC protocol.
 That is, they cannot more efficiently make use of the EDHOC-KeyUpdate function, as defined in {{edhoc-key-update}}.

    Also note that this approach is not applicable when issuing access tokens following the first one in the same token series, i.e., when updating access rights.

 When CWTs are used as access tokens, EDHOC\_Information MUST be transported in the "edhoc\_info" claim, defined in {{iana-token-cwt-claims}}.

 Since the access token does not contain secret information, only its integrity and source authentication are strictly necessary to ensure.
-Therefore, the AS can protect the access token with either of the means discussed in {{Section 6.1 of I-D.ietf-ace-oauth-authz}}.
+Therefore, AS can protect the access token with either of the means discussed in {{Section 6.1 of I-D.ietf-ace-oauth-authz}}.
 Nevertheless, when using this profile, it is RECOMMENDED that the access token is a CBOR web token (CWT) protected with COSE_Encrypt/COSE_Encrypt0 as specified in {{RFC8392}}.

 {{fig-token-response}} shows an example of an AS response.
-The "rs_cnf" parameter specifies the authentication credential of the RS, as an X.509 certificate tranported by value in the "x5chain" field.
-The access token and the authentication credential of the RS have been truncated for readability.
+The "rs_cnf" parameter specifies the authentication credential of RS, as an X.509 certificate tranported by value in the "x5chain" field.
+The access token and the authentication credential of RS have been truncated for readability.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Header: Created (Code=2.01)